WinstonChenn/WinstonChen/_projects/NID.md

 Inspired by [existing works](https://arxiv.org/pdf/1809.01185.pdf) which interpret a DNN model by selecting a subset of explanatory features subject to a controlled error rate.
 We are interested in detecting higher-order information captured by a DNN model, i.e., interactions between features.
 Modelling the fact that features often have joint effects with other features is especially useful for scientific discoveries and hypothesis validation.
 For example, gene-gene, gene-environment, gene-drug and gene-disease interactions are key elements in explaining genetic mechanisms in biomedical applications.

-This project aims at combining a recently descibed DNN feature interaction detection algorithm ([NID](https://arxiv.org/pdf/1705.04977.pdf)) with the [knockoff filter](https://web.stanford.edu/group/candes/knockoffs/) to produced error-controled DNN interaction predictio results.
+This project aims at combining a recently descibed DNN feature interaction detection algorithm ([NID](https://arxiv.org/pdf/1705.04977.pdf)) with the [knockoff filter](https://web.stanford.edu/group/candes/knockoffs/) to produce error-controled DNN interaction prediction results.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">